-The Study Abroad in Melbourne program allows international students enrolled at a university that is not one of our partners to study for one or two semesters.
-You can begin your studies in either Semester 1 (March – June) or in Semester 2 (August – November).
+The Study Abroad in Melbourne Program allows international students enrolled at a university that is not one of our partners to study at Swinburne for one or two semesters.
+You can begin your studies in either Semester 1 (March–June) or in Semester 2 (August–November).

 Entry requirements and fees

-Learn more about the entry requirements and tuition fees for our Study Abroad program including the English and academic requirements you must meet to be able to participate.
+Learn more about the entry requirements and tuition fees for our Study Abroad in Melbourne Program, including the English and academic requirements.

 Choosing your subjects